Brothers BL Series Summary

 I also hate the many love triangles between them.
 Generic love interests get introduced left and right, bringing the same repetitive drama.
 Half their relationship is just Chol or Prab getting jealous of each other.
 Not only is this romance boring, but it's icky when they call each other brothers and then immediately flirt hardcore.
 Either you're family or you're lovers, you can't be both!

 Prab and Nick

 Since I didn't want Chol and Prab to end up together, I was obviously rooting for Nick to come in between their unholy romance. 😈 Sadly, Nick never developed beyond the archetype of a persistent love rival.
 It's as if his only personality trait is to compete against Chol for Prab's affections.
 How are we meant to take this love triangle seriously when Nick's characterization is so flat?

 Nonetheless, some of Nick's scenes are kinda hilarious, because he's seemingly omniscient when it comes to interrupting Chol x Prab moments.
 Every time the two stepbrothers are about to spend time together at school, you can bet Nick will pop up right away to cockblock them.
 There was literally a scene of Chol and Prab holding hands as Nick grabbed his friend's arm and dragged him away.
 The love triangle conflict is so on the nose that I have to laugh.

 Also, can we talk about the last Nick scene?
 It featured a chat between Prab and Nick, with the latter admitting defeat over his unrequited love.
-During the scene, Prab puts a hat on his friend’s head.
-The hat literally has the word LOSER written in big capital letters.
-I’m gagging at the blatant disrespect towards Nick’s character.
-I know he lost the love triangle, but must you label him with the scarlet A like this? 🤡
+During the scene, Prab puts a hat on his friend's head.
+The hat has the word LOSER written in big capital letters.
+I'm gagging at the blatant disrespect towards Nick's character.
+I know he lost the love triangle, but you don't literally have to make him wear the loser hat. 🤡

 Chol and Tri